rishinpandit09/Workflow-Documentation-Generator/README.md

 # 8-Day Weather Forecast Extractor with Network Log Analysis

 This project automates the process of capturing network logs and extracting weather forecast data for a specific city from the **OpenWeatherMap** website.
-It identifies forecast-related API calls and parses the HTML to retrieve 8-day weather data.
+It identifies forecast-related API calls and parses the HTML to retrieve data into PDF.

 ---